 Hygrocybe conicoides - Dune Waxcap

-This fairly common waxcap occurs in short grass mainly on coastal sand dunes - particularly on the edges of dune slacks and beside sandy paths across dunes.
+This moderately common waxcap occurs in short grass mainly on coastal sand dunes - particularly on the edges of dune slacks and beside sandy paths across dunes.

 The specific epithet conicoides implies that this waxcap resembles Hygrocybe conica, the Blackening Waxcap.
 When young it certainly does; however, whereas Hygrocybe conica turns black all over as soon as it is mature, the Dune Waxcap blackens only slightly, mainly in the stem rather than all over.